 Different ways to pay your energy bill

 There are a number of different ways to pay your energy bill.
-Choosing the right energy payment method will help you manage your finances.
+Choosing the right energy payment methods will help you manage your finances.

 - Pay by Direct Debit – Direct Debit payments are taken automatically from your account.
 Once a Direct Debit is set up, you don’t need to do anything except ensure there are sufficient funds in your account.